designstem/projects/rgblamp/step3_engineering.md

 #### 🤔 Think

-How you can describe the changing of the lamp colors?
+How you can describe the changing of the lamps' colors?

 #### 🎛️ Play